wp-plugins/vebra-properties/readme.txt

 Follow the simple steps below to get up and running in minutes;

+1. Create a search page on your site and add the [vebra_searh] shortcode to this page.
-1. Create a new page on your site for the search results and add the [vebra_properties] shortcode to this page.
+2. Create a new page on your site for the search results and add the [vebra_properties] shortcode to this page.
-2. Create a new page on your site for the property details and add the [vebra_details] shortcode.
+3. Create a new page on your site for the property details and add the [vebra_details] shortcode.
-3. Enter your API details into the Verbra Properties "Settings" menu.
+4. Enter your API details into the Verbra Properties "Settings" menu.
-4. Also on the Verbra Properties "Settings" menu set the default property search results page that you created in step 1 and 2.
+5. Also on the Verbra Properties "Settings" menu set the default property search results page that you created in step 2 and 3.

 Once you click save on the settings page Vebra Properties will trigger a schedule to populate wordpress with the properties in your feed.
 It will also schedule a daily update of properties.